puppetlabs/puppet/acceptance/README.md

 * [Getting Help](#getting-help)

 -------------
-An important aside: currently running acceptance tests that contain a specific change is challenging unless you have access to infrastructure internal to the Puppet, Inc. network.
+An important aside: Currently running acceptance tests that contain a specific change is challenging unless you have access to infrastructure internal to the Puppet, Inc. network.
 This is a known issue, and we are working to make this a better experience for our community.